 Michigan drivers arrested under suspicion of intoxicated driving will have their bodily drug and alcohol levels tested by the police.
-When drugs including marijuana are suspected, and in some cases involving alcohol, the police will take and test a blood sample.
-The forensic method used for blood testing is considerably more complicated than breath testing, and many lawyers wrongly believe that DUI cases involving blood tests can’t be defended.
-The Michigan DUI lawyers at the Barone Defense Firm however believe that in some ways blood test cases are easier to defend.
+When drugs including marijuana are suspected, a police officer will see if that distinct marijuana smell is present.
+Many OWI lawyers near me wrongly believe that DUI cases involving blood tests can’t be defended.
+The Michigan DUI lawyers at the Barone Defense Firm alcohol, the police will take and test a blood sample.
+The forensic method used for blood testing is considerably more complicated.
+Our law firm however believe that in some ways blood test cases are easier to defend.
 This belief is born out of a comprehensive knowledge about this complex scientific method.

 To help other lawyers understand forensic blood testing in DUI cases, the Michigan Association of OWI Attorneys (MIAOWIA) periodically presents seminars on this topic.
-Barone Defense Firm founding attorney Patrick Barone, and Partner Michael Boyle, were both closely involved in the creation of MIAOWIA, and Mr. Boyle currently serves as an officer to the group.
+Barone Defense Firm founding criminal defense attorney near me Patrick Barone, and Partner Michael Boyle, were both closely involved in the creation of MIAOWIA, and Mr. Boyle currently serves as an officer to the group.

 As an example of Mr. Boyle’s expertise as well as his commitment to helping other lawyers get better at defending Michigan DUI cases involving blood test evidence, in early October 2021, he served as a host, moderator, and presenter for the Michigan Association of OWI Seminar on Blood Alcohol.
 Mr. Boyle is an original member of MIAOWIA, which is membership dedicated to the education and training of attorneys throughout the State of Michigan in the complex litigation and representation of individuals charged with Operating Under the Influence of Alcohol and/or Drugs.